brianhill/oscillations-and-waves/daily_schedule_term_4.md

 <img src="./illustrations/CoupledHarmonicOscillators.png" width="80%">

-#### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes

 * Friday, Feb.
 21 &mdash; Problem Set 9: Do the Exercises from *EIWL3* Sections 23, 24, and 25 &mdash; In-Class: Complete the *[Many Harmonic Oscillators](./worksheets/09-ManyHarmonicOscillators.nb.pdf)* notebook

 ### Week 7 &mdash; Compound Pendulum